Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 What is the main difference between a living trust and a living will?

-A living trust manages and distributes your assets, while a living will specifies your medical treatment preferences when you can’t communicate.
+A living trust manages and distributes your assets, while a living will specifies your medical treatment preferences when you are unable to communicate.

 How does a living trust avoid probate?